luisegp/luisegp/README.md

 - 👋 Hi, I’m @luisegp
 - 👀 I’m interested in become a jr or part-time front-end developer or learning more about back-end to develop in that kind of programing language.
-- 🌱 I’m currently learning HTML, CSS, JS, MySQL, C++ and python
+- 🌱 I’m currently learning HTML, CSS, JS, MySQL, C++, python, PHP, C# and Java
 - 💞️ I’m looking to collaborate on a company that wants to contract a people who is very focused on learning more things.
 - 📫 How to reach me: just contact me in my personal e-mail luiseduardo.ilha@gmail.com